Review

 03:41Composure

-Your eye-line dropped and your pace increased during the budget question.
-Treat this as a camera-presence cue, not a character judgement.
+Your eye-line dropped and your pace increased during the cost question.
+Treat this as an observable delivery cue, not a judgement about confidence or intent.

 Transcript